 Highlight Your Technical Skills

-Prospective employers will look at your resume for six seconds to one minute, or potentially have it parsed through an ATS, so you need to do everything you can to make sure it matches the job description exactly, wherever you can.
+Prospective employers might look at your tech resume for less than one minute, or they might run it through an Automated Tracking System (ATS) to look for keyword matches.
+You need to do everything you can to make sure your resume and the language you use matches the job description exactly so that your technical skills stand out.

 Add Coding Bootcamp to Your Work Experience